 At Twyford we strive to produce a creative, exciting and wide-ranging programme of Drama to include everything from puppetry to Shakespeare, from improvisation to formal Public Speaking.
 Each year group performs on stage throughout the academic year, whether that is within our Christmas Year 3 Nativity or our Twyford’s Got Talent Competition.

 A highlight of the year is the annual Year 6 and 7 musical: a fully staged production with an accompanying pit band!
 Produced in the Spring term, this musical is open to all children in Years 6 and 7 (often there are over 100 cast members involved) and we frequently discover previously unknown talent among the less confident pupils.
 Every pupil participates, whether onstage or backstage as a valuable member of the team.

 Similarly, the Year 8s experience a five day workshop, ‘Scenes from Shakespeare’, where the leavers work closely with a team of professional actors to study and prepare a series of short extracts from some of Shakespeare’s most well-known plays.
 Culminating in a fully costumed performance to parents, this post-exam ‘Shakespeare Week’ involves every member of the year group and it has become a highlight of the Leavers’ Programme, something that lives long in the memories of past pupils, many of whom volunteer to come back and help with the rehearsals.

-We also offer to all children English Speaking Board exams to younger pupils and LAMDA exams to pupils in Years 5 – 8.
-Unlike most Prep schools, every child has a dedicated timetabled Drama lesson each week, taught by our specialist Drama teacher.
+We also offer children the opportunity to take English Speaking Board exams for our younger pupils and LAMDA exams for pupils in Years 3 – 8.
+Every child has a dedicated timetabled Drama lesson each week, taught by our specialist Drama teacher.